FreddieBoi/FreddiChat/README.md

 Modes
 -----
 + **Named Pipe** using the `NetNamedPipeBinding`, e.g. `net.pipe://localhost/FreddiChat/`
++ **TCP** using the `NetTcpBinding`, e.g. `net.tcp://localhost/FreddiChat/`
 + **HTTP** using the `WSDualHttpBinding` (a port must be specified), e.g. `http://localhost:8080/FreddiChat/`
-+ **TCP** using the `NetTcpBinding`, e.g. `net.tcp://localhost/FreddiChat/`

 Security
 --------
-*Warning*: No security is applied for connections.
+*Warning: No security is applied for connections.*

 Security mode `None` is used.
 Anyone can access the service and messages are not encrypted.

 Getting started
 ---------------